-Returning to Normal
+Returing to Normal

-It was so good being back in our building loves of both of their lives. over the High Holy Days.
+It was so good being back in our building over the High Holy Days.
 While we were certainly not at full capacity given the COVID protocols at that time, for those of us who attended in person, there was a real sense of connection and celebration in being able to be together to daven.